UKCloud/documentation/articles/portal/ptl-how-enable-memorable-word.md

 ## Excluding users from memorable word authentication

-You can disable memorable word authentication for specific users if required.
+You can disable memorable word authentication on login for specific users if required.

+> [!NOTE]
+> If you've enabled memorable word on account switch, users will still be prompted for letters from their memorable word when switching to the account.

 1. In the *Excluded users* section, click **Add user**.

-2. Enter the email address of the user you want to exclude from memorable word authentication.
+2. Start entering the email address of the user you want to exclude from memorable word authentication, then select the user from the presented list.

-    > [!TIP]
-    > As soon as you enter a few characters, you'll be presented with a list of users to select from.

     ![Excluding users from memorable word authentication](images/ptl-security-memorable-word-exclude.png)